SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 9. So, we can conclude that the key 25 is not present in the list.

 SkipList is a good data structure in a sense that it allows us to store multiple versions of each key (in a Key/Value storage engine).
-Each key is given a version, which is usually the `commitTimestamp` in Snapshot and Serialized Snapshot isolation.
+Each key is given a version, which is usually the `commitTimestamp` in Snapshot and Serializable Snapshot isolation.
 Each node of SkipList now stores an instance of `VersionedKey` that can be represented as:

 ```go